chenlicodebank/Dynamic-Confidence-in-Spiking-Neural-Networks/README.md

 Dynamic Confidence allows for varying simulation time steps for different input samples, rather than a fixed time step for all inputs.
 Dynamic Confidence can provide quicker inference results for simple inputs and more reliable inference for challenging inputs by requesting longer simulation time steps.

 Our aim is to provide a valuable technique for SNN researchers who has built their own low-latency SNN and want to further reduce its latency and spike counts.
-According to our experiments, Dynamic Confidence can bring about 50% latency and spike counts reduction on CIFAR-10, and 30% on ImageNet.
+According to our experiments, Dynamic Confidence can bring about 50% latency and spike counts reduction on CIFAR-10, and 30% on ImageNet, without accuracy loss.